ChaseDitt/ChaseDitt/README.md

 -->
 🔬 I’m currently learning how to be a better programmer at the University of Iowa.
 I am pursuing a degree in Computer Science and Engineering with a focus in Software Engineering.
 I am currently in my fourth year and expect to graduate in May 2024.

-🌱Outside of the coding world I love to bide my time with Music.
+🌱Outside of the coding world I love to bide my time with music.
 I am currently in the Hawkeye Marching Band where I get to participate in many performances and fine-tune my musical expertise.